What Type of Wood Are MLB Bats Made of?

 - What type of wood bat is the most prone to breaking?

-- Do wood bats lose their pop?
+- Do wood bats lose their vigor over time?

 Types of Wood Bats — Final Thoughts